mindspore-ai/docs/docs/mindflow/docs/source_en/physics_driven/cylinder_flow.md

 ### Configuration file

-The following figure shows the overall configuration file, which defines key parameters such as Reynolds number `Re`, problem domain boundary, neural network structure, learning rate, learning rate attenuation coefficient, training epoch, and batch size.
-You can also configure the file access path and case name here.
+The overall configuration file is shown below, which defines key parameters such as Reynolds number `Re`, problem domain boundary, neural network structure, learning rate, learning rate damping coefficient, training epoch, batch size, etc. File access path, case naming and other elements can also be configured here.

 ```python
 {